General Surgery

 When an internal part of the patient’s body pushes through a weakness in the muscle or the surrounding tissue wall, results in the hernia.
 The individual’s muscles are generally tight and strong enough to keep the organs and intestines in its place, but a hernia can be developed if there are any weak spots.

-What is Femoral Hernia Repair?
+What is Femoral Hernia Repair Surgery?

 Femoral hernias are just another type of groin hernias, but they occur lower in the body as compared to that common inguinal hernia.
 Femoral hernias develop in the upper part of the thigh near the groin just below the inguinal ligament, where abdominal contents pass through a naturally occurring weakness called the femoral canal.
 Because of the high incidence of complications, femoral hernias generally require emergency surgery.